tensaipaul/HyperledgerFabric/README.md

 	repaid			no
 	repaymentAmount		0

-   Type localhost:<Port>/invoice in the address bar and click Send.
+   Type localhost:3000/invoice in the address bar and click Send.

-   Do number 2 to check if it worked.
+   (To clarify if you have post successfully do step number 2)

 4. To set that goods are received in an invoice, set it to PUT, go to Body tab, and tick x-www-form-urlencoded